 The group developed 30 values and defined them in order to survey the public for the 12 most important values for the Town of Plainfield.
 A survey form was delivered to each household in the Town with instructions for families to sit down together and select the 12 values that were most important to them.
-Then the Survey Committee reviewed several thousand completed forms in March, 1992, and came up with the 12 values listed in the column to the right.
+Then the Survey Committee reviewed several thousand completed forms in March, 1992, and came up with the 12 values.

 "The Community of Values program has educated the public in the benefits of a strong values system," stated Chief Miller.
 As values are taught to our children and practiced with honesty and consistency, our children have accepted them as their own.
 Once the children accepted those values, they began to exemplify them in the way they treat others, the way they conduct their daily lives and the way they act when they are away from the family unit.